sodapopcan/haskell/README.md

 Haskell
 =======

-Meh, I wanna learn Haskell.
+There are my scatter brain notes while I teach myself Haskell.
 I'm pinning this repo and updating every day I work on it to try and keep myself honest.

 REPL
 ----